releasehub-com/gromit/spec/fixtures/readme_sample.md

 Release supports standalone **static sites** running without Docker backends.
 These sites are pushed into a CDN and hosted on your behalf.
 [See Static service deployment](reference-guide/static-service-deployment.md) for more information.

+Can be set to expire automatically, can be renewed during push event or manually [environment-expiration.md](reference-guide/environment-expiration.md "mention")

 {% hint style="fail" %}
 Don't fail